eProsima/Fast-DDS/doc/dds-core-xtypes/README.md

 my_struct.add_member("m_f", SequenceType(other_struct))); //member of sequence of structs
 ```
 Note: once a `DynamicType` is added to an struct, a copy is performed.
-This allow to modify the `DynamicType`s without side effects, and facilitate the memory management by the user.
+This allows modifications to `DynamicType` to be performed without side effects.
+It also and facilitates the user's memory management duties.

 #### `is_compatible` function of `DynamicType`
-Any `DynamicType` can be compared with another `DynamicType` to check its compatibility.
+Any pair of `DynamicType`s can be checked for their mutual compatibility (note that A's compatibility with B does not imply that B is therefore compatible with A).
 ```c++
 TypeConsistency consistency = tested_type.is_compatible(other_type);
 ```
-The previous sentence will evaluate what level of consistency are there between the types.
+This line will evaluate consistency levels among the two types.
-The type consistency, could be a set of the following *QoS polities*:
+The returned `TypeConsistency` is going to be a subset of the following *QoS polities*:

 - `NONE`: Unknown way to interpret `tested_type` as `other_type`.
 - `EQUALS`: The evaluation is analogous to an equal evaluation.